frilo-eth/product-designer-challenge/README.md

 We're excited to see what you build!
 If you have any questions about the requirements or run into technical issues, don't hesitate to reach out.

 Remember: We're looking for both **design skills** and **technical implementation**.
 Show us your best work!

----

-Built with ❤️ for the Arrakis Product Designer Challenge